we45/AppSecEssentials/instructions/Insecure-Direct-Object-Reference:EoP/README.md

 * email: **steve.jobs@we45.com**
 * password: **secdevops**
 * Click on Health Record from the navigation panel on the left hand side
 * Now click on Health Records from the drop down list and observe the remarks column.
-The remarks would be the string "injected by betty".
+The remarks would be the string "Injected by Betty ;)".

 ### Stop App
 * Run `stop_all_containers.sh`